Searching your Jewish Ancestors from Romania

 A search of inscriptions on the Jewish grave stones and an attempt to match them with the information from civil death records often reveals a lot of interesting information.
 When checking the dates, remember that before 1919 Romania used the Julian calendar, so the calculation of the date should be made accordingly.

-The archive of the Securitat in Bucharest is open and available for researching individual files; requests should be made in writing.
+The archive of the Securitat in Bucharest is open and available for researching individual files of your family; requests should be made in writing.
 However, Jewish community records that were confiscated are difficult to locate because they have been included in the data of many large research files on Zionist topics.
+I have now been appointed as an Accredited Researcher in the CNSAS archive, which gives me access to all files.

 In order to search for relatives, the “Pages of Witness” in Yad Vashem, Jerusalem can often supply information.
 Survivors of the Holocaust, and relatives and friends who had immigrated from Romania before the Holocaust, filled in forms giving details of their relatives who had perished.
 The names and addresses of those bearing witness are given in the forms which are freely available on the internet.